jhallen/pic-macros/README.md

      intcon
      general purpose registers 0x70 - 0x7F

-For other registers, you use the "banksel" pseudo-instruction:
+For direct address access to the other registers, you use the "banksel"
+pseudo-instruction:

     banksel ANSELA
     clrf ANSELA